anoushk1234/nvim-config/README.md

 # Credits

 1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
 It made a lot of things easier!

+Thanks to @siduck for creating and maintaining NvChad.